Pythm/ad-ModeManagement/README.md

 - **Holiday Detection**: Define `country_code` to fetch holidays.
 This will set normal automation instead of morning mode during hollidays and weekends.
 If not defined, app will call morning mode every day.
 - **Light‑Mode Display** – Use a Home Assistant input_text helper configured with (`HALightModeText`) to show the current Light mode.

+> [!NOTE]
+> If a light in Lightwand does not contain morning mode, the normal automation is automagically controlling your light.

 ---

 ## 📚 Configurations